AdaCore/spark2014/lrm/source/subprograms.rst

-There are no dynamic semantics associated with a ``mode_refinement`` as it is used purely for static analyses purposes and is not executed.
+There are no dynamic semantics associated with a ``mode_refinement`` as it is used purely for static analysis purposes and is not executed.

 .. todo:: We could consider executable semantics, especially for conditional modes, but I think we should only consider executing